For a printable pdf of this click here.

 A 2019 study of women (XX), men (XY), and men with Klinefelter’s Syndrome (XXY) indicates that having two X chromosomes protects against a cytokine storm, the immune system condition associated with an increased death rate in Covid-19 patients.

-Between March 28th and June 6th, the CDC reported 126, 687 more deaths than expected in the US, an increase of 17% despite the lag in reporting of individual deaths by up to eight weeks.
+During March 28th through August 29th, the CDC reported 190,912–253,841 more deaths from all causes than expected in the US, an increase of 11% despite the lag in reporting of individual deaths by up to eight weeks.

 The CDC is also reporting the location where a person died from Covid-19 for the entire US and by state.
 That table is much easier to interpret; however, it does not indicate whether a person who contracted the disease in a nursing home died at the hospital.